 A | Increase in nominal exchange rate and the Canadian dollar would appreciate. |

-B | Decrease in nominal exchange rate and no ambiguous change to the Canadian dollar. |
+B | Increase in nominal exchange rate and the Canadian dollar would depreciate. |

-C | Decrease in nominal exchange rate and the Canadian dollar would appreciate. |
+C | Decrease in nominal exchange rate and the Canadian dollar would depreciate. |

-D | Increase in nominal exchange rate and the Canadian dollar would depreciate. |
+E | Decrease in nominal exchange rate and the Canadian dollar would appreciate. |

 Question 6 |